dflicker/website/posts/ASL_Glove_part1.md

-We managed to finish a proof of concept within that weekend which had conductive pads on key regions of the hand and fingers and a huge wire running from the glove to a Moduino (an arduino mounter to the back of a
+We managed to finish a proof of concept within that weekend which had conductive pads on key regions of the hand and fingers and a huge wire running from the glove to a Moduino (an Arduino DUE mounted to the back of a Motorola RAZR MAXX HD).
-\Motorla Razr).
 We managed to finish the hardware but we ran out of time to actually complete the gesture recognition.
 The device also lacked accelerometer/gyro/compass (motion sensor) which prevented us from picking up actual gestures besides hand configurations.